mit-plv/bedrock2/ArtifactEvaluation.md

 This prints a hexdump of the binary into the response window.

-In `end2end/Makefile`, there are commands to turn this hexdump into an object file that the standard riscv gnu objdump can read.
+In `end2end/Makefile`, there are commands to turn this hexdump into an object file that the standard RISC-V GNU `objdump` can read.
 You can run them by `cd`ing into `end2end` and running

 ```
 make lightbulb.o